rostools/r-cubed-intro/for-instructors.md

 So take it slow and make sure everyone is on the same page.
 Make use of stickies frequently to assess how everyone is doing.

+## Data visualization

+For the section on the bar and error plots, make sure to go over the problems and major flaws with using this type of plot.
+Really try to reinforce the concept here.

 ### About the slides

 The slides are generated from the [xaringan] R package,